 Chapter 1: A Cursed Race

 She was bred to be evil—we both were.
-In his millennial exile, Nakavar formed creatures, mutilated elves with dragon wings; creatures cursed to never feel fear or joy or sympathy.
-But she was never cursed, and so she embraced a higher cause than she was born for.
+In his millennial exile, Nakavar formed creatures, mutated with dragon wings.
+There was a rumor that we were descended, not only of the fiery makhaedracs, but also of the god-like ruah whom Nakavar once led.
+No matter our twisted origin, Nakavar cursed his creatures to never feel fear or joy or sympathy so that we would be the perfect soldiers in his war against Bara.
+But she was never cursed, and so she embraced a higher cause than Nakavar’s war.
 I was never cursed, but I embraced only her friendship and rebellion.

-Nakavar gave his creatures, the Livyahaks, no names at birth, and no motherly instincts prompt the cursed mothers to name their children before Nakavar snatches them away.
-Only after learning to read and studying the history of the elves do the Livyahaks choose their names.
-Though in the underground caverns of Nakavar’s capitol, I have never felt the wind; I learned that every spring, the elves feel a bitter wind sweep down from the north.
-The elves named the wind Mar.
+Nakavar gave us, the livyahaks, no names at birth, and no motherly instincts prompt our cursed mothers to name their children before Nakavar snatched us away.
+Only after learning to read and studying the history of our world do the livyahaks choose their names.
+Though in the underground caverns of Nakavar’s capitol, I have never felt the wind; I learned that every spring, the four Native Races, created by Bara, feel a bitter wind sweep down from the north.
+The Natives named the wind Mar and cursed her coming.
 I knew bitterness; I took the name.
-I was told Zaehav meant traitor.
-I did not belong among my own kind; I took the name.
-And I became a bitter traitor to the Livyahaks, weakened by fickle emotions and alone in a dark world.
+I was told Zaehav meant outsider.
+Livyahaks are outside the Native Races, but more importantly and unknown to them, I did not belong among my own kind; I took the name.
+And I became a bitter outsider, traitor to the livyahaks but weakened by fickle emotions and alone in a dark world.

 3387 Era Qaraev

 I had woken up to find myself in the gray, dim room which had been my home for the past three days.
-Red shadows stretched down from the lone torch high on the wall to illuminate the small boy crouching by the door, but the food had not appeared from the thin slot at the bottom of the iron door.
-As I cautiously rose to my knees, I first brushed my hands against the stone floor, sweeping away the ashy sketch of a sun on a field of flowers, which I had made last night with our torch.
+Red shadows stretched down from the lone torch high on the wall to illuminate a small boy crouching by the door, but the food had not appeared from the thin slot at the bottom of the iron door.
+As I cautiously rose to my knees, I first brushed my hands against the stone floor, sweeping away the sketch of a sun on a field of flowers, which I had started last night with torch ash.
 The drawing did not fit with the dark underground world but then again, neither did I, but I was not foolish enough to leave the drawing for others to see.

-At the dark door, the boy was small compared to the other six-year-olds, including me, but he hissed aggressively as soon as I started crawling toward him and the door.
-His gray eyes flashed, protecting his food that had yet to appeared from the slot at the bottom of the door.
+The boy at the door was small compared to the other six-year-olds, including me and the other three girls, but he hissed aggressively as soon as I started crawling toward him and the door.
+His gray eyes flashed, protecting his food that had yet to appear from the slot at the bottom of the door.
 Slowly moving closer, I raised my hands in a gesture of passivity and searched for any sign of friendliness.
 It did not matter he was three quarters my size if he could stab me with his fanged wings.